gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 2. click on **Generate Maven Settings**
 3. click on **Generate Settings**
 3. copy to clipboard the configuration file
-4. save the file as `.m2/settings.xml` in your repo, removing the `servers` section entirely
+4. save the file as `.m2/settings.xml` in your repo

 Now we're ready to use our Artifactory repository to resolve dependencies and use `simple-maven-dep` in our application!